KKobuszewski/optimcut/README.md

 # optimcut
-Simple library to optimize leftovers from cutting slices from longer material pieces (single dimension).
+Simple library to optimize leftovers from cutting slices from longer material pieces in one dimension - so called **Cutting Stock Problem**.

 <br>